-The senator's staff is available to assist constituents within the 18th Legislative District, which includes residents of East Brunswick, Edison, Helmetta, Highland Park, Metuchen, South Plainfied and South River.
+The senator's staff is available to assist constituents within the 18th Legislative District, which includes residents of East Brunswick, Edison, Highland Park, Metuchen, Milltown, South Plainfied and South River.

-We respectfully ask those who reside in another legislative district please consider reaching out to their own state representatives, whose names and contact information can be found at the New Jersey LEgislature's website.
+We respectfully ask those who reside in another legislative district please consider reaching out to their own state representatives, whose names and contact information can be found at the New Jersey State Legislature's website.

 Following is information constituents may find helpful, as well as some state department resources that are available to all New Jersey residents.

 To obtain or renew a driver's license in New Jersey, you must prove your identify by passing a six-point ID verification.

 Following are the four requirements for the six-point verification:

 At least one primary ID (such as a birth certificate, passport, or current New Jersey diver's license).

 At least one secondary ID (such as a college ID with transcript, current driver's license from another state, or marriage certificate).

 Proof of address (such as a bill or pay stub).

 The six-point verification system is meant to help prevent identity theft by ensuring driver's licenses are only issued with proper legal documents and verification.